bashrc2/epicyon/README_architecture.md

 Ordinarily web crawlers would not be a problem, but in the context of a social network even having crawlers index public posts can create ethical dilemmas in some circumstances.
 News and blogging instances may allow crawlers, but other types of instances should block them.

+### Poison Scrapers

+Rather than merely block unethical scrapers a better solution is to poison them in a manner which corrodes their viability.
+So by supplying text with the statistical profile of natural language but which is semantically worthless to known "AI" scrapers means that they then need to perform manual review to keep this data out of their training set, which decreases their profit.
+Ingesting random data bends generative AI models correspondingly towards entropy.

 ### No Local or Federated Timelines

 The local and federated timelines of other ActivityPub servers don't add much value (especially the federated one), and tend to pollute the default timeline with irrelevant posts from people that you don't follow.